Skip to Content

 Pack of Nguni Cattles

-Nguni cattle, indigenous to Africa, are distinguished by their multi-colored hides and resistance to local diseases.
+Indigenous to Africa, Nguni cattle are distinguished by their multi-colored hides and resistance to local diseases.
 They are a mix of Bos taurus and Bos indicus.
 Notably, these cattle adapted to local conditions over thousands of years, becoming integral to the livelihoods of the Nguni people.
 Due to their hardiness and efficient meat production, Nguni cattle are important to sustainable farming practices.
-With a legacy spanning over 8,000 years, they remain a symbol of heritage and resilience in African agriculture.
+With a legacy of over 8,000 years, they remain a symbol of heritage and resilience in African agriculture.

 See Related: What is the Lion Extinction Status?
 The Alarming Decline of Africa’s Majestic Predators